NicoXi416/Programming-Natural-Data/README.md

 ## Customization
 - You can adjust colors, animation speed, and styles in each script to suit your artistic vision.

+## Artistic Concept & Creative Choices
+Rainfall is a natural phenomenon that varies daily, creating patterns that are both informative and visually compelling.
+By transforming rainfall data into animated drops, waves, and streaks, this project explores the boundary between scientific data visualization and generative art.
+The size, color, and movement of each visual element are directly influenced by the rainfall amount, allowing viewers to intuitively sense changes in weather over time.

+The visualizations are designed to evoke the feeling of rain—sometimes gentle, sometimes intense—while maintaining a connection to the underlying data.
+This approach demonstrates how environmental metrics can inspire creative expression and help communicate natural processes in a more engaging way.

 ## License
 This project is for educational and creative purposes.